When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Sleep disorders that are specifically linked to deep sleep are called disorders of arousal and include sleepwalking, sleep terrors, and confusional arousals.
 While adults can experience these disorders, they are more common in children and adolescents.

 Typically episodes of these disorders are short and the sleeper does not remember them.
 However, the events can impact your waking hours.
-Some sleepers with disorders of arousal experience excessive daytime sleepiness.
-Others may accidentally injure themselves or others during an arousal episode.
+Some people with disorders of arousal experience excessive daytime sleepiness.
+Others may accidentally injure themselves or others during an episode.

 Measurements of the brain waves of sleepwalkers have found that many individuals continue to experience a certain proportion of slow waves — which are characteristic of deep sleep — during a sleepwalking episode.
 Adult sleepwalkers also display variances in slow-wave activity during the rest of the night.